Flashback Query

 Current log sequence 13

-Once archiving is set up, you need to configure the flash recovery area and its size.
-For this you need to set
+you need to configure the flash recovery area and its size.
+For this you need

-two initialization parameters:
+two initialization

 o DB_RECOVERY_FILE_DEST_SIZE